SANAULLAH-AI/Tech-Prime-Intern/Roadmap.md

 **Tech Prime Pvt Limited** | 8-Week Production GenAI & MLOps Engineering Internship

-*Built with dedication, structural curiosity, and uncompromising engineering standards.*
+*Built with dedication, curiosity, and a commitment to excellence.*

 </div>